Data Processing Agreement (DPA)

 Processor will assist Controller in fulfilling data subject requests under GDPR/UK GDPR, including:

-Processor shall provide reasonable assistance to the Controller within 10 business days of receiving the Controller’s written instructions.
+Processor shall provide reasonable assistance to the Controller within a reasonable timeframe, not to exceed 15 calendar days, of receiving the Controller’s written instructions.
 If the Processor cannot comply within this timeframe, it shall notify the Controller and provide the reasons for delay.

 11. Data Breach Notification